 Senators-for-life are usually elderly and selected after a lifetime of work.
 Other such recipients have included Giovanni Agnelli, the late Fiat auto empire patriarch, and Giulio Andreotti, the late former seven-time premier.

-Napolitano said he made an exception in choosing the 50-year-old Cattaneo to give a ''sign of encouragement to that vast array of Italian women and men from new generations who dedicate themselves with passion, despite difficulties, to scientific research."
-Many of Italy's most promising inventors, scientists and other researchers end up going abroad in Western Europe and the United States because of an entrenched system in Italy where connections frequently trump talent in the search for work in academia and private laboratories.
+Napolitano said he made an exception in choosing the 50-year-old Cattaneo to give a ''sign of encouragement to that vast array of Italian women and men from new generations who dedicate themselves with passion, despite difficulties, to scientific research.

 The many famed designs by Piano, 75, include the Pompidou Center, the modern art mecca in Paris; London's the Shard; the New York Times building; and Rome's Music Park Auditorium.